ame307/ZOEL-Webshop/README.md

 * VSCode for development
 * Material UI framework
 * Product details are saved in JSON format.
-* Text content is stored in JSON (which is easily extended with English).
+* Text content is stored in JSON (which can be easily extended with English).
 * Using a carousel, each product can display a variety of images.
 * Option to filter products based on their themes
 * Option to send emails with response validation and popup information (EmailJS).